TrungNguyen1909/writeups/GGCTF20/index.md

 Later, I found the function [`mojo::WriteMessageRaw`](https://source.chromium.org/chromium/chromium/src/+/master:mojo/public/cpp/system/message_pipe.cc;drc=6e8b402a6231405b753919029c9027404325ea00;bpv=1;bpt=1;l=13?gsn=WriteMessageRaw), which takes our port's `MojoHandle`, message buffer, and an array of `MojoHandles`(?) and send the message.

 Unfortunately, it takes a C++ object [`MessagePipeHandle`](https://source.chromium.org/chromium/chromium/src/+/master:mojo/public/cpp/system/message_pipe.h;drc=6e8b402a6231405b753919029c9027404325ea00;bpv=1;bpt=1;l=30?gsn=MessagePipeHandle), which is not so easy to create.
-So all I can do was replicate its behavior.
+So all I can do was replicate its function calls.

 ## 8.4.
 Writing our messages
-If you take a look at the binding JS code (i.e. `URLLoaderFactoryProxy.prototype.createLoaderAndStart`), you will see that it uses the API `MessageV0Builder` to craft a message.
+If you take a look at the binding JS code (i.e. `URLLoaderFactoryProxy.prototype.createLoaderAndStart`), you will see that it uses the JavaScript API `MessageV0Builder` to craft a message.
 That function will return a `Message` object, which contains a buffer, and an array of handles.

 Our message obviously should contain the buffer, but what are the handles?

-The function `URLLoaderFactory::CreateLoaderAndStart` has 2 special parameters: `mojo::PendingReceiver<mojom::URLLoader> receiver` and `mojo::PendingRemote<mojom::URLLoaderClient> client`.  `PendingReceiver` and `PendingRemote` indicate that these are shared objects, which are used through ports.
+The function `URLLoaderFactory::CreateLoaderAndStart` has 2 special parameters: `mojo::PendingReceiver<mojom::URLLoader> receiver` and `mojo::PendingRemote<mojom::URLLoaderClient> client`.  `PendingReceiver` and `PendingRemote` indicate that these are shared objects, which are accessed through ports.

 To pass these objects as parameters, you need to pass their handles, just 2 `uint32_t` to `Core::AppendMessageData`.